-Poor performance by TVET colleges
+Poor performance by TVET Colleges

-15. In the interests of quality TVET services in the public sector, and in order to minimise inefficient utilisation of funds, it is important that the new funding system should be sensitive to the outputs achieved by public colleges.
+- 15. In the interests of quality TVET services in the public sector, and in order to minimise inefficient utilisation of funds, it is important that the new funding system should be sensitive to the outputs achieved by public colleges.
 There are two ways in which the new system deals with the matter of efficiency and outputs.
 Firstly, the system allows DHET to expand enrolment in colleges that prove to be efficient and decrease enrolment in inefficient colleges.
 This is made possible through the joint DHET-college planning process.
-Secondly, the system includes an output bonus, which should be considered a performance incentive that eligible colleges can utilise to improve their facilities, conduct further research, or for some similar developmental activity.
-The output-related aspects of the system are obviously dependent on the credible measurement of college performance, both in terms of successful completions (or the throughput rate) and in terms of the labour market performance of graduates.
+Secondly, the system includes an output bonus as well as Input-output funding which should be considered a performance incentive that eligible colleges can utilise to improve their facilities, conduct further research, or for some similar developmental activity.
+The output-related aspects of the system are obviously dependent on the credible measurement of college performance, both in terms of successful completions (or the throughput rate) and in terms of the labour market performance of graduates. - TVET College management must take accountability and responsibility for poor performance by a TVET College and therefore corrective measures to improve college performance should be taken against college management rather than simply reduce enrolment that will bring instability in staff establishment and adversely affect the respective communities which are not the cause for college inefficiency.

-Role of the public TVET colleges
+Role of the public TVET Colleges

-- 16. This policy considers public TVET colleges to be critical for the delivery of cost-effective public services that make a real difference to skills development, labour market readiness amongst our youth and the growth of the economy.
+- 16. This policy considers public TVET Colleges to be critical for the delivery of cost-effective public services that make a real difference to skills development, labour market readiness amongst our youth and the growth of the economy.
 At the same time, the funding system described here establishes new roles and responsibilities for the college councils and college management.
 What is strongly emphasised in this policy is a collaborative planning approach involving the college stakeholders, government and employer and employee organisations from the private sector.
-To a large degree, public funding of public TVET colleges is envisaged as the procurement of specific training services by government, linked to a clear and annual joint DHET-college planning cycle that considers local, provincial and national demands, as well as the adequacy of the physical and human capital of colleges to deliver the specific services. - 17.
-Public TVET colleges should continue to be responsible for the structuring of their college fees, including college fees charged for publicly funded programmes.
+To a large degree, public funding of public TVET Colleges is envisaged as the procurement of specific training services by government, linked to a clear and [annual] three vear joint DHET-college planning cycle that considers local, provincial and national demands, as well as the adequacy of the physical and human capital of colleges to deliver the specific services. - 17.
+Public TVET Colleges should continue to be responsible for the structuring of their college fees, including college fees charged for publicly funded programmes.
 This arrangement allows managers in colleges to be responsive to local cost pressures and pressures relating to the ability of students to pay fees.
-However, this policy assumes that it is important for the structuring of college fees, particularly fees charged for publicly funded programmes, to be subject to certain guidelines and restrictions aimed at advancing equity and efficiency in the delivery of public services.
+However, this policy assumes that it is important for the structuring of college fees, particularly fees charged for publicly funded programmes, to be subject to certain guidelines and restrictions aimed at advancing equity and efficiency in the delivery of public services. - 18.
+White Paper 4 does not preclude the possibility of TVET Colleges offering Higher Education programmes, though it opposes excessive mission drift in colleges away from the TVET sector.

-18. The White Paper 4 does not preclude the possibility of TVET colleges offering Higher Education programmes, though it opposes excessive mission drift in colleges away from the TVET sector.
 The White Paper further states that HE programmes should be funded through the relevant HE funding policies, and not this policy.
 This policy, therefore, applies to TVET services only.
 In this policy, all income received for HE training services in colleges is considered part of the fee-for-service income described in paragraph 76 onwards.